 Make sure that someone, such as a family member, knows that you have an Advance Directive and knows where it is located.
 You might also consider the following:

-If you have a power of attorney for health care, give a copy or the original to your ”agent” or “representative”.
+If you have a power of attorney for health care, give a copy or the original document to your ”agent” or “representative”.

 Keep a second copy in your Advance Directive in a safe place where it can be found easily if it is needed.